wintrspark/LeaderboardForensics/README.md

 #### **Note:**
 > The filtering system has been refined and rewritten multiple times throughout the project’s development.
 While the tools aim for high reliability, **complete accuracy in detecting bot-like behaviour or inappropriate usernames cannot be guaranteed**.
 All results should be treated as indicators, not definitive classifications.

+#### **Note 2:**
+> Only the username-based filters were published.
+The scripts meassuring account behaviours are and WILL remain private for security reasons.

 ### `Scripts/Filters/seq.py`
 A specialised utility responsible for identifying and grouping accounts whose usernames are formed from pure or near-pure numeric sequences.
 It acts as the primary classifier for entries destined for `SequentialAccs`.